Inside: How to get rid of self-doubt: 6 practical tips for when you’re feeling down

 “Don’t be scared to walk alone.
 Don’t be scared to like it.”John Mayer

 Common things that plague our children and let’s be honest, still plague many of us.
-In the end, Jonathan James* has to demand the monster to stop filling his head with worries and doubt.
-For a full story telling from the author herself, go here!
+In the end, Jonathan James* has to demand the monster to stop filling his head with worries and doubts.

-Now wait just a minute!
+Now, wait just a minute!
 I have something to say, after hearing ‘what ifs’ all through the day.
 I hear all your worries; I hear all your claims.
 But what if you’re wrong?”Jonathan James and the Whatif Monster, Michelle Nelson-Schmidt*

-It is all about our mindset, if we fill our heads with worry and doubt, then of course that is what is going to happen.
+If we fill our heads with worry and doubt, then of course that is what is going to happen.

 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable–if anything is excellent or praiseworthy– think about such things.Philippians 4:8

 Don’t we tell our kids the very same thing?
-They are watching you closer than you think.
-Do you think they are going to listen to your actions or your words more?
+They are watching us closer than we think.

-More people are filled with regret that they did not try then when they did go out on a limb, even if the limb cracked or it was not the right tree for them.
+More people are filled with regret that they did not try than when they did go out on a limb, even if the limb cracked or it was not the right tree for them.

-The other day, I was reading in Acts 3 where the lame man is healed by Peter and John.
+The other day, I was reading Acts 3 where the lame man is healed by Peter and John.
 “Look at us!” it says.
 The lame man, expecting to be given money, does just what they demand, but what he gets is more than he could ever ask or imagine.

 Now to him who is able to do immeasurably more than all we can ask or imagine, according to his power that is at work within us.Ephesians 3:20

 When I doubt myself, am I doubting God?
 Am I doubting his words that he will give all we can ask or imagine?
-In the words of Jan Silvious, do I trust him enough to say “Yes, Lord” when I hear his calling.
+And In the words of Jan Silvious, do I trust him enough to say “Yes, Lord” when I hear his calling.

 According to Zach Williams’ story, when he finally stopped worrying and gave up his life to God, that is when he received more than he could ever imagine.

 Just like the lame man from our story above and Zach Williams’ story, our limitations of ourselves is often so small.

 She thinks she’s pretty, but not smart.
 That blows my mind!
 Part of her self doubt comes from the fact that she is my perfection child and she wants to do things right the first time and less to do with extrinsic forces (although with the start of school I’m sure those exist as well), but I never thought she would have to deal with self-doubt at such a young age.

-What if instead of limiting ourselves, we dared to kick those nagging self doubt monsters out?
+What if instead of limiting ourselves, we dared to kick those nagging self-doubt monsters out?

 You have to find what works for you.
 Because the absolutely wonderful thing about human nature is that we are all uniquely different and wonderful.

 Six Ways to Kick Self-Doubt Out of Your Head!

-- Actually say out loud, Get Out of My Head!
+- Actually, say out loud, Get Out of My Head!
 There’s something to say for affirmations.

 - Call somebody!
 Sometimes all I need is to talk it out with a friend.